About the Certificate

 Office: WMC 4625

 Mrs. Bologea handles program declarations, course enrollments and withdrawals, program requirements, general advising and administrative issues.
-You can e-mail for an appointment or drop-in (don't forget to bring your advising transcript).
+You can e-mail your questions or to make an appointment.
 E-mail is the preferred form of communication and will be answered promptly (include student ID#).

 image credit: The Noun Project CC-BY https://creativecommons.org/licenses/by/3.0/